boopathisakthivel/react-chat-widget/README.md

     - text
   - This method will add a new message written as a user.
 Keep in mind it will not trigger the prop handleNewUserMessage()

+- **addUserCustomComponent**
+  - params:
+    - component: Component to be render,
+    - props: props the component needs
+  - Method to render a custom component inside the messages container for user message.
+With this method, you can add whatever component you need the widget to have.

 - **addLinkSnippet**
   - params:
     - link